-- Climate control

 - Washrooms

+- Route and schedule information

 - Newspapers / vending machines

 Similar to the Pace Vision 2020 Plan, three levels of transit centers have been identified in the DuPage Area Transit Plan: regional, community and local.
 Proposed regional transit centers generally serve more than one mode of transit and include a park-and-ride.
 Proposed community and local transit centers may or may not include a designated park-and-ride, and could serve instead as a transfer facility and as a community-gathering place.
 Metra stations fall into all three categories of transit centers, depending on their size, function and amenities.